telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 ### Instantiate the AutoComplete

-The example below demonstrates how to instantiate Kendo UI AutoComplete.
+The example below demonstrates how to instantiate a Kendo UI AutoComplete.

 ###### Example